 In 1975, to help acquaint the youth of our community with their music heritage, we inaugurated a youth program that regularly brings visiting musicians into our schools.

-Civic Music, still flourishing after almost 90 years, is our community’s oldest continuing performing arts organization.
+Civic Music, still flourishing after 90 years, is our community’s oldest continuing performing arts organization.
 Our subscribers, patrons, and sponsors, along with a group of dedicated volunteers, ensure that Corning will continue to be on the itinerary of great musicians for decades to come.